Indecisive613/Indecisive613.github.io/README.md

 # Guess and Learn Wordle Style
+See the working product here: https://indecisive613.github.io/

 ## Overview
 Guess and Learn Wordle Style is a game where users try to guess a 5-letter word within six tries.
 Guesses must be valid five-letter words.
 After each guess, the letters will change color to indicate the accuracy of the guess.
 Green means that a letter is in the correct spot.
 Yellow means that a letter is in the word but not in the right location.
 Grey means that the letter does not appear in the word.